 If you look out of Schönbrunn Palace, across the gardens and up to the crest of the hill, your eye comes to rest on the columns and arches of the Gloriette.
-And that’s no accident.
+Which is no accident.

 - Built in 1775 to (allegedly) improve the view from the palace